Inflectra/kronodesk-documentation/docs/Administration-Guide/Users.md

 Select the checkbox of any users you want to import and click "Import" to complete the operation.
 These users can now login to KronoDesk and use their existing LDAP login and password information.

+!!! hint
+    Only import real users who will actually be logging in.

-**NOTE**: if the first name, last name, or email address are missing for a user, the system will populate these fields on import with dummy values.
+    If the first name, last name, or email address are missing for a user, the system will populate these fields on import with dummy values.

     If the middle initial is blank for a user, no value will be entered on import.